Notes and Posts

 Research Areas in Learning Theory (The Alignment Project by UK AISI)

-Part of The Alignment Project sequence, this post argues that alignment to intended goals can break down as the result of learning failure—distribution shift, adversarial prompts, misspecified rewards, or hidden optimizers.
-Understanding training dynamics and generalization through learning theory provides crucial levers for steering AI systems toward safe behavior.
+Part of The Alignment Project sequence.
+The post argues that alignment to intended goals can break down through learning failure: distribution shift, adversarial prompts, misspecified rewards, or hidden optimizers.
+Understanding training dynamics and generalization through learning theory gives us important levers for steering AI systems toward safe behavior.

 Read on LessWrong →